emacsmirror/brf/README.md

 # News

-To commemorate a quarter century of Brf-mode, Line Marking has been re-implemented using Emacs' non-contiguous region support rather than using Brf-mode's classic point-moving implementation.
+To commemorate a quarter of a century of Brf-mode, Line Marking has been re-implemented using Emacs' non-contiguous region support rather than using Brf-mode's classic point-moving implementation.
 This allows more precise matching of Brief's Line Marking behaviour.

-The new implementation requires Gnu Emacs 24.4 and there may be some Emacs commands that don't treat the Line Marked region correctly (although I haven't found any so far).
-The classic method has the advantage of working in all versions of Emacs and all commands that work with the region behave correctly (as the Line Marked region is the real region).
+The new implementation requires Gnu Emacs 24.4 and there may be some obscure commands that don't treat the Line Marked region correctly (although none found so far).
+The classic method has the advantage of working in all versions of Emacs and all commands that work with the region behave correctly, as the Line Marked region is the real region.

-The new implementation is the default when available, but the classic method can be enabled via [Customize](#customisation).
+The new implementation is the default on Gnu Emacs >= 24.4, but the classic method can be re-enabled via [Customize](#customisation).

 # Brf-mode